nelsonlimco-pfda/check-pfda/README.md

 > Compatibility goes here

-Check-pfda is a package for programming instructors that removes student access to unit tests and provides helpful, readable feedback for beginner programmers.
+Check-pfda is a package for programming instructors that removes unit tests from student repositories and provides helpful error messages written for beginner programmers.

 ## Installation